cityEHR/cityehr/README.md

    Note: As the Jar file is stand-alone you can copy it to any location you prefer before running it.

 3. Copy and deploy the WAR file from the `cityehr-distribution/cityehr-webapp/target` folder to your favourite Java EE server.

+4. If you built the Docker Image, you can start a Docker Container form that image by running: `docker run -it -p 8080:8080 cityehr/cityehr:1.8.0-SNAPSHOT`.

 ## Running cityEHR for Development Purposes
 There are two options at present: